rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-linear-algebra.md

 ## starting out

-> [!tip] Philosophy of linear algebra I - finding happiness in small things
+> [!tip] Philosophy of linear algebra I - finding happiness in small things (mathematical minimalism)
-> - we see with just the little definition of a vector space, we can have things like  **writing any vector as a unique linear combination of a smaller set**
+> - We see with just the "little" definition of a vector space, we can have things like  **writing any vector as a unique linear combination of finitely many vectors from a smaller subset of the entire space**.
+> - This much of *structure* is enough to ask a lot of questions and a solve a whole lot of problems!
-> - if you want more things, we can have more things! (oriented vector space, inner product spaces, normed vector spaces, etc.)
+> - If you want more things, we can have more things! (oriented vector space, inner product spaces, normed vector spaces, etc.).

 > [!note] pre-first semester course essense
 > Start with 3b1b: